dmbarbour/glas/docs/GlasProg.md

 I hope to design the program model to readly leverage in-place updates, tracking opportunities to do so both statically and dynamically.
 For example, we could keep a tag bit (perhaps in the pointer) to track whether a pointer is 'unique' or 'shared' as an efficient alternative to a full reference count.
 Or we could efficiently maintain a small reference count, and use full GC only for widely shared representations.

+*Note:* An inherent limitation is that uniqueness doesn't play nicely with transactions.
+The easiest implementation is often to maintain a copy of prior values for easy reversion.
+This could be mitigated by recording an update log into transaction registers.

 ### Structured Behavior

 The intermediate language will be higher level than assembly and still impose some structure on control flow.
 The closest thing to 'jump to label' may instead involve tail calls between handlers or definitions.